Dorothy Dickie has documented a significant and nearly-forgotten chapter of our history.

 AUSTIN — Award-winning Canadian filmmaker Dorothy Dickie is completing production on an exciting 80-minute documentary film called Under the Ground: The Story of Liberation News Service.
 LNS was an alternative news operation that flourished between 1967 and 1981 in the United States, playing a major – and underrecognized — role in those tumultuous times.

 Austin’s New Journalism Project, a 501(c)3 nonprofit group, is joining Dickie in co-sponsoring Under the Ground.
 NJP also publishes The Rag Blog, sponsors Rag Radio, and has a book-publishing arm that produced Celebrating The Rag: Austin’s Iconic Underground Newspaper.

 Liberation News Service served underground newspapers, college publications, radio stations — a range of alternative media.
-They sent out weekly packets of news and graphics that provided content otherwise not available to these feisty but often-shoestring alternative publications that sprung up around the anti-war and student power movement and the ‘60s counterculture.
+They sent out regular packets of news and graphics that provided content otherwise not available to these feisty but often-shoestring alternative publications that sprung up around the anti-war and student power movement and the ‘60s counterculture.

 ‘It is estimated that the underground papers eventually reached two million readers.’

 According to historian and Chicago Seed founder Abe Peck, “The underground press went from five papers in 1966 to literally 1,000 papers by 1970.”
 It is estimated that they eventually reached two million readers, and most of them carried at least some LNS content.
 In an essay published by LNS in March 1969, Victoria Smith and I wrote: “In many places, where few radicals exist and journalistic experience is lacking, papers have been made possible primarily because LNS copy has been available to supplement scarce local material.”